nekoandco/catloafCoffee/_posts/2024-12-05-counting-spoons-scenes-from-life-abroad.md

 subtitle: "This isn't how it was supposed to go."
 ---

-<div class="infoWarning">There are numerous Japanese words used throughout this piece.
+<div class="alert alert-primary" role="alert">ℹ️ There are numerous Japanese words used throughout this piece.
 English definitions are provided in the footnotes.</div>
 <div class="sidebar">
 <h2>Author’s note</h2>
 I started writing this post intending to discuss why I came to Japan in the first place, in anticipation of deciding whether to stay here for another year.
 As I was exploring my reasons for moving abroad, I began to dive into how deficits have shaped my experiences here.
 I came to Japan with so many ideas of what I wanted it to be, but very few, if any, of those ideas have panned out, and it’s entirely because I am simply not able to break out of my routines easily.
 I just don’t have the capacity to do so.
 Most weeks, it feels like my routines are the only thing keeping everything together.
 As time continues to pass, I grow increasingly embarrassed at having “wasted” all this time abroad.<br><br>